-The X-412, X-418, and X-420 all feature a high-performance, 8-channel, 16-bit analog data acquisition system.
+The X-418 features a high performance, 8-channel, 16-bit analog data acquisition system.
+The X-420 has four of the same analog inputs.
 The inputs are high impedance (>500 Meg ohms.)
 Each channel is configurable for single-ended or differential operation.
 Programmable voltage ranges include; ±1.28V, ±2.56V, ±5.12V and ±10.24V and ±20.48V (differential).
-Four of the channels on the X-418 can be configured for 0-20mA input operation (all four channels on the X-412 and X-420).
+Four of the channels on the X-418 can be configured for 0-20mA input operation (all four channels on the X-420).
 The input mode and voltage range is configured in the web-based setup pages.
 The input impedance is very high and if an input is left unconnected, the voltage measurement will float and drift.
 The analog inputs work with industrial sensors, wind direction sensors, pyranometers, pressure transducers, and much more.
 The analog inputs can be configured to send an email, log, or control a remote relay (over the network using peer-to-peer communication).